-

 Full bio

 Oscar Utterström is a Swedish trombonist, composer, arranger and educator based in Nashville, Tennessee and Oslo, Norway.
 His versatile playing and experience in many styles make him an in-demand session player on trombone, bass trombone and euphonium.
-He is very active on the live music scene in the southeastern United States.
 Internationally, he has performed in Canada, China, South Korea, and Europe.
 As a freelance trombonist, Oscar has performed and/or recorded with acts such as Shania Twain, Lauren Daigle, CeCe Winans, Kelly Clarkson, Alan Parsons, Johnny Reid, the Temptations, the Four Tops, My Morning Jacket, Diamond Rugs, Cage the Elephant, Noel Gallagher's High Flying Birds, Taylor Swift, Rachael Lampa, and Emily West.
 Oscar has performed with the Nashville and Chattanooga Symphonies.

 Oscar is a founding member of the New Orleans style brass band Halfbrass.

 As a composer, Oscar mixes his Swedish roots with American and world music, giving the finished product a unique sound.
-Oscar has released two albums under his own name, "Home" (2008) and "Departure" (2012), on the Right Turn Records label.
+Oscar has released three albums under his own name, "Home" (2008), "Departure" (2012), and “The Bigger Picture” (2024).
 These recordings feature Oscar on many brass instruments as well as electric trombone.
-A new album is in the works that is a collaboration with Los Angeles based lyricist Wayne Moore who has put lyrics to many of Oscar's instrumental songs.
+The latest album is a collaboration with Los Angeles based lyricist Wayne Moore who has put lyrics to many of Oscar's instrumental songs and features the vocals by Molly Parden.

 Oscar has written horn arrangements for many different artists, both for live use and recordings, including: